Defect criticality

-In the context of software quality, defect criticality is a measure of the overall impact of a software defect.
+Defect criticality is a metric used in software quality assessment to quantify the potential impact of a software defect.
 It is defined as the product of three factors: severity, likelihood, and class.

 Each defect must first be assigned a class (type of defect), and then its severity/impact and likelihood/visibility are scored within that context.

 The class identifies what kind of issue it is (e.g., security, performance, usability), while severity and likelihood describe how bad and how visible it is.

 Severity/impact

 Severity measures the degree to which the defect affects users or system operation.

 When determining severity, consider the applicable Class of defect (see below) and how strongly it affects the user experience or business outcome.